ronnevinkx/apollo-nextjs-typescript/README.md

 ## Building the frontend app

 -   Run `yarn build`
--   The folder `/web/.next/server/pages/post` should now have html files for all posts retrieved via `getStaticPaths`
+-   The folder `/web/.next/server/pages/post` should now have HTML files for all posts retrieved via `getStaticPaths`

 ## Notes